multani/gcp-changelog/content/manufacturing-data-engine/index.md

   class if the related parser had been deleted beforehand.
 * **Fix (443710570)**: Fixed a bug that could use an old version of a parser script when uploading a new configuration package that had the same parser name.

-### Changed

-* **Improvement (441727217)**: Introduced an option to enable parsers after types activation when you upload a new configuration package.
-* **Improvement (333321871)**: Refactored scripts to collect additional information for the MDE team when you open a support ticket to help faster troubleshooting.
-* **Improvement (441660844)**: Added `typesMetadataBuckets` and
-  `typesTransformations` JSON arrays as responses to the Tags API implementation.
-* **Improvement (435358499)**: Enabled Streaming Engine for Dataflow in all MDE deployment sizes for optimized consumption, saving resources.

 ---
 ## 2025-08-29